OpenNTI/nti.docs.platform.enduser/adminguide/sitecredit.rst

 **To manually award a learner with credit,**

-1. Click on the admin tools in the upper right-hand corner.
+1. Click on the Admin Panel in the upper right-hand corner of your homepage.
-2. Click on the “Users” tab.
+2. Click on the “People” tab.
 3. Select a user.
 4. Click the “Transcript” tab.
 5. Click “Add Credit.”